shafr/shafr.github.io/_drafts/smarthome/2019-04-29-smart-blinds.md

 I got all excited (since I have some of that around) and the breadboard prototype was working*.
 (Only if motors received voltage from 9 volts, ideally 12v)

+Also check out the [explanation][explanation] about driver, motor.

+`Update from 2020`: Finally I made it work !
+See updated code and 3d models section.

 # Price for components:

 | Count | Component              | Price $ | Link                                             |